 Medicaid coverage

-Adult day services are a covered HCBS benefit under PASSPORT (OAC 5160-31), the Ohio Home Care Waiver (OAC 5160-46), the MyCare Ohio Waiver (OAC 5160-58), and DODD's three waivers (which code adult day habilitation and adult day support separately under OAC 5123).
+Adult day services are a covered benefit under PASSPORT, the Ohio Home Care Waiver, the MyCare Ohio Waiver, and DODD's three waivers, which fund adult day habilitation and adult day support.
+The PASSPORT waiver covers adult day health as one of its home and community-based services.
 For dementia families, the state Alzheimer's respite line item can also pay for adult day, sometimes without a Medicaid eligibility step.

 Support, training, and dementia resources

 Caregivers of someone with Alzheimer's or another dementia carry a different load.
 The slow loss, the personality changes, the question of whether to drive, the question of whether to keep your mother at home, all of it adds up.
-Ohio has built more support around dementia caregiving than any other condition, and most of it is free.
+The Alzheimer's Association projects that about 250,000 Ohioans were living with Alzheimer's disease in 2025, and Ohio has built more support around dementia caregiving than any other condition.
+Most of it is free.

 Alzheimer's Association chapters serving Ohio